mdjuarez/ApolloAirAq/README.md

 * Adjust the scoring logic based on their needs

-* Create their own custom AQI sensors
+* Create their own custom AQ sensors

 * Contribute improvements or ideas